 Create a free My Access account while logged in to access content without additional logins or VPN required.
 My Access also enables creation and saving of practice tests, saving and downloading images.

 DeGowin's Diagnostic Examination videos can be accessed through AccessMedicine.
-Click on link to go directly to these videos.
+Click on this link to go directly to these videos.

 Updated regularly.
 A comprehensive collection of medical and surgical resources in a variety of specialties designed to support evidence-based clinical care and clinical education.
 ClinicalKey is an upgraded and expanded version of MD Consult that offers full text access to selected medical textbooks, medical journals, practice guidelines, drug information, patient handouts, and CME materials.